-Title of Deliverable: Tools and Techniques for the Management an ıd The of Deliverable.
-Evaluation of Cloud Security Certifications - v2 Due Date of Delivery to the EC 31.10.2022
+Title of Deliverable: Tools and Techniques for the Management and Title of Deliverable: Evaluation of Cloud Security Certifications - v3 Due Date of Delivery to the EC 30.04.
+2023

-Work package responsible for the WP4 - Continuous Life-Cycle Management of Cloud
+Workpackage responsible for the WP4 - Continuous Life-Cycle Management of Cloud

 Deliverable: Security Certifications

 Editor(s): Immanuel Kunz (FhG)

-Contributor(s): AISEC, XLAB, TECNALIA, NIXU, Bosch
+Hrvoje Ratkajec, Damjan Murn (XLAB)

+Contributor(s): Cristina Regueiro (TECNALIA)

+Contributor(s): Niki Klaus (NIXU)

+Jesus Luna Garcia (Bosch)

-Reviewer(s): Mirko Manea / Debora Benedetto / Claudia Zago (HPE)
+Reviewer(s): Claudia Zago (HPE)

-Reviewer(s).
-Cristina Martínez (TECNALIA)
+Reviewer(s): Cristina Martínez (TECNALIA)

 Approved by: All partners

 Recommended/mandatory readers: WP3, WP5, WP6

 Abstract: This deliverable contains contributions towards the automation of certification evaluation and management steps, as well as risk assessments and possible mitigations regarding the protection of evidence and certificate management.
-It is the result of work on the tasks T4.1, T4.2, and T4.3 up until month 24 of the project.
-It is the second version of the first WP4 deliverable and will be followed by a further iteration (D4.3).
-Keyword List: Certificate Evaluation, Certificate Management, Distributed Ledger Technologies, Smart Contracts Licensing information: This work is licensed under Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) http://creativecommons.org/licenses/by-sa/3.0/ Disclaimer This document reflects only the author's views and neither Agency nor the Commission are responsible for any use that may be made of the information contained therein.
+It is the third and final version of the first WP4 deliverable.
+It is the result of work on the tasks T4.1, T4.2, and T4.3 until month 30 of the project.
+Keyword List: Certificate Evaluation, Certificate Management, Distributed Ledger Technologies, Smart Contracts Licensing information: This work is licensed under Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) http://creativecommons.org/licenses/by-sa/3.0/ Disclaimer This document reflects only the authors' views and neither Agency nor the Commission are responsible for any use that may be made of the information contained therein.